anaisberg/kumo-articles/blog-posts/scaling-aws-stacks-sls-framework/article.md

 AWS provides a robust infrastructure for deploying serverless applications using AWS CloudFormation.
 However, it's not uncommon to encounter resource limits when working on large serverless projects.
 One way to tackle this challenge is by splitting your CloudFormation stacks into smaller, more manageable units.
 AWS suggests themselves to use _nested stacks_ to overcome the 500-resource limit.
 In this article, we'll explore how to achieve this using the Serverless Framework and a plugin called `serverless-plugin-split-stacks`.
 We'll also discuss some tips and tricks to make the process smoother.

 Nested stacks are a safe way to address the resource limit wall whilst keeping the benefits of a single stack.
 The main benefit of a single stack is that you can deploy and rollback all resources at once.
 As nested stacks have a dependency to their parent stack, so if one of the nested stacks fails to deploy, the parent stack will roll back to its previous state.
+The nested stacks also share the output variables (such as ids or arn).
 We keep an atomic behavior of our stack.

 ### Prerequisites